 - Free lunch has been the norm ever since the company was founded.

 - Gender diversity is excellent.
-40% of the employees are women.
+Almost 40% of employees are women.
 The management team has 4 women out of 7 people.

 - Voluntary attrition is very low at 2-4%pa.
 15 employees (out of a total strength of 65+) have been with the company for more than 10 years.